geostyler/geostyler-beginner-workshop/workshop/README.md

 # {{site.data.vars.workshopName}}

 Welcome to the **{{ site.data.vars.workshopName }}**.
-This workshop will give you a first overview over GeoStyler, a web-based tool for interactive styling of geographic data.
+This workshop will give you a first overview of the GeoStyler, a web-based tool for interactive styling of geographic data.

 In this workshop, we will create a basic application that allows users to style geographic data via a graphical user interface.